open5e/open5e/source/characters/southlandsheroes_races.rst

 to assume two alternate forms—the hybrid leonine and the lion.
 As an action, you can change into either your hybrid leonine form or your lion form.
-You can remain in this form for 1 hour, reverting to your humanoid form when the time expires, you fall :ref:`unconscious`, you drop to 0 hit points, or you die.
+You can remain in this form for 1 hour, reverting to your humanoid form when the time expires, you fall :ref:`srd:unconscious`, you drop to 0 hit points, or you die.

 You can revert to your humanoid form early as a bonus action.
 Once you use this ability, you can’t use it again until you finish a short rest.